 When MadeleineFitzpatrick reaches 200 Chic Points, she will be in the Style Council!

-hmm thanks guys! i think ill have to go oxford flats, my feet definitely need to be covered. i just didnt think my hightops would work as well during summer!posted about 3 years ago
+hmm thanks guys! i think ill have to go oxford flats, my feet definitely need to be covered. i just didnt think my hightops would work as well during summer!posted over 3 years ago

 -ballet flats (esp those two toned ones with ankle straps)